Mechelen: Origins

-Antwerp lost profitable stapelrechten (rights as first seller) for wool, oats and salt to Mechelen in 1303 when John II, Duke of Brabant, granted City rights to the town.
+Antwerp lost profitable stapelrechten (rights as first seller) for wool, oats and salt to Mechelen in 1303 when John II, Duke of Brabant, granted city rights to the town.
 This started a rivalry between these cities that would last well into the 20th century.

-15th Century and beyond
+15th–18th centuries

 In the 15th century, the city came under the rule of the Dukes of Burgundy, marking the beginning of a prosperous period.
-In 1473 Charles the Bold moved several political bodies to the city, and Mechelen served as the seat of the Superior Court until the French Revolution.
+In 1473, Charles the Bold moved several political bodies to the city, and Mechelen served as the seat of the Superior Court until the French Revolution.
 In 1490, a regular postal service between Mechelen and Innsbruck was established.

 The highly lucrative cloth trade gained Mechelen wealth and power during the Late Middle Ages and it even became the capital of the Low Countries (very roughly the Netherlands, Belgium and Luxembourg) in the first half of the 16th century under Archduchess Margaret of Austria.

-During the 16th century the city's political influence decreased dramatically, due to many governmental institutions being moved to Brussels in 1530 and after the gunpowder magazine explosion of 1546.
+During the 16th century, the city's political influence decreased dramatically, due to many governmental institutions being moved to Brussels in 1530 and after the gunpowder magazine explosion of 1546.
 Mechelen compensated for this by increasing prominence in the religious arena: in 1559 it was proclaimed the Archdiocese of Mechelen, seat of religious authority over the territory that would eventually become Belgium.
-In 1961, "Brussels" was added to the title, resulting in the current Archdiocese of Mechelen-Brussels.
+In 1961, "Brussels" was added to the title, resulting in the current Archdiocese of Mechelen–Brussels.

 Mechelen also retained further relevance as the Great Council of Mechelen remained the supreme court of the territory until the French Revolutionary Wars.
 In 1572, during the Eighty Years' War, the city was burned and sacked by the Spanish during the Spanish Fury at Mechelen.
 After this pillaging, the city was rebuilt.
 It was sacked again in 1580 during the English Fury at Mechelen.
 It was during this time that the tradition of furniture making, still seen today, began.

-In 1718 a major rebellion took place in the city, angry mobs entered the town hall.
+In 1718, a major rebellion took place in the city, angry mobs entered the Town Hall.
 During this time Lord Pierre de Romrée was mayor of Mechelen.
 The chaos ended when the Emperor formally requested the President of the Great Council to restore peace.
 On 18 June, Christophe-Ernest de Baillet received a full list of the people who led the troubles.
 The President received the support of multiple regiments that had been sent by imperial command.
 After negotiations de Baillet restored peace and order in the city.

 In 1781, Joseph II, Holy Roman Emperor, ordered the destruction of the city's fortified walls – their former location however continues to be referred to in the Latin terms intra muros (within the walls) and extra muros (outside), and meanwhile the site became that of the inner ring road.